pingcap/docs-dm/en/get-started.md

 1858    d7fd118e6f226a71b5f1ffe10efd0a78        3309
 ```

-DM is now acting as a slave to each of the MySQL servers, reading their binary logs to apply updates in realtime to the downstream TiDB server:
+DM is now acting as a secondary to each of the MySQL servers, reading their binary logs to apply updates in realtime to the downstream TiDB server:

 ```bash
 for i in 1 2 3